The History Of The AMA

 The national organizing groups, the FAM, the M&ATA, and finally the AMA, produced souvenir items for participants in the Gypsy Tours.
 These items--watch fobs, belt buckles, pins, etc.--have become prized collectors items in recent years.

 The Gypsy Tours, like nearly all organized motorcycle events, were suspended during World War II.
 But interest picked up again soon after the war's end.
-Through the 1950s, though, a small segment of outlaw motorcyclists began to give the Gypsy Tours a bad name.
-In 1957, the AMA changed direction and gave these events a new identity, along with a new name--AMA Tours.
-Today, that same line of road-riding events lives on in the District Tours.
+Through the 1950s, a small segment of outlaw motorcyclists began to give the Gypsy Tours a bad name.
+The AMA responded in 1957 by temporarily changing direction and giving these events a new identity, along with a new name--AMA Tours.
+But, the AMA later revived the Gypsy Tour® and today, the AMA sanctions dozens of Gypsy Tour® events, and their descendants, (often called rallies or conventions) every year.
+Events that most closely mirror the traditional Gypsy Tour® format are each invited to participate in the AMA’s Premier Touring Series as a National Gypsy Tour®.
+This series, the crown jewel of the AMA's organized road-riding program, also includes National and Regional Road Riding Conventions and Touring Rallies, AMA Grand Tours as well as State & District Rallies.

 When it was founded in 1924, the American Motorcycle Association had an instant commitment to motorcycle competition.
 A.B.
 Coffman, previously the M&ATA's Competition Committee chairman, was named the AMA's first secretary, and he quickly built the AMA into the controlling body ensuring that competition rules would be build around the ideals of safety, fairness and spectator appeal.